keatonflake/keatonflake/README.md

 # Hi there 👋 I'm Keaton Flake
 ### Software Engineer | Full Stack Dev | Seeking Internships
 ### View my portfolio: [Keaton.Studio](https://www.keaton.studio)
-I am passionate about coding and aspire to be the ideal candidate for a company that wants to have a meaningful impact.

 - 📖 I am stdudying Software Engineering at BYUI and will graduate December 2025.
 - 🏃 I’m currently working on a progressive web app that will help clean up communities as a personal project.
 - ⚡ I love riding motorcycles, snowboarding, and keeping up on the latest tech.